+There are 2 cohorts (parts) to this study: Minimal residual disease (MRD) Cohort and Fixed Duration Cohort.
+This consent form is for the MRD Cohort only.
+Enrollment for this cohort has been completed.
 The goal of this clinical research study is to compare ibrutinib and venetoclax to ibrutinib and placebo in order to learn if the study drugs can help to control chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) in patients who have not received previous treatment.
 Researchers also want to learn if certain blood tests can be used to learn how effective the study drug will be for you, how your cancer cells respond to the study drug, how long the study drugs stay in the body, and to find out the side effects of the study drugs.
 The safety of the study drugs will also be studied.

 Disease Group: Malignant neoplasms stated as primary lymphoid haematopoietic

 Treatment Location: Both at MDACC & and Other Sites

 Sponsor: Pharmacyclics, LLC